Draxeytina/genesis-africa-block/README.md

 # Genesis Block Africa
-A proto-type front-end website for Genesis Block Africa.
+A proto-type website for Genesis Block Africa.
+Built with Angular.

 ## Built With
 - JavaScript / Typescript